 Obesity continues to be a growing public health concern worldwide and increases the risk for multiple noncommunicable diseases (NCDs), including diabetes, asthma, heart disease, stroke, Alzheimer’s disease, and cancer.
 According to the Global Burden of Disease Study, each year these obesity attributable diseases cause over 5 million deaths and 160 million disability-adjusted life years globally.

 In addition to the immense toll on health, obesity also leads to economic impacts.
 The direct cost of healthcare for treating obesity-attributable diseases are the most evident, however, there are indirect costs resulting from obesity as well.
 These indirect costs include absenteeism (missing days of work), presenteeism (reduced productivity while at work), early retirement, the cost of premature mortality, and more.
 Just as with other diseases, studying the economic impacts of obesity does not mean that individuals living with obesity are creating costs.
-Instead, it is increasingly obesogenic environments and genetic susceptibility that has led to higher obesity prevalence and associated economic impacts.
+Instead, it is increasingly obesogenic environments and genetic susceptibility that have led to higher obesity prevalence and associated economic impacts.

 Much of what we know about the burden of obesity comes from studies in high-income countries, where the nutrition transition towards diets high in sugar, fats, animal products, and processed foods began several decades ago.
 Only a few studies have been conducted in low- and middle-income countries (LMICs), many of which are experiencing rapidly escalating rates of obesity.
 There is an urgent need to quantify the economic and social impacts of obesity using a modeling framework that can be replicated so that results are impactful, easily interpreted, and comparable across heterogeneous contexts around the world.

-Developing the First Global and Country-Specific Estimate of the Economic Impact of Obesity
+Estimating of the Economic Impact of Obesity

 RTI has extensive experience with economic and disease modeling approaches to measure costs of illness and the costs and cost-effectiveness of intervention programs for NCDs and NCD risk factors, including diabetes, hypertension, hyperlipidemia, kidney disease, and tobacco use.
 To apply our expertise to obesity, we first conducted a literature review of published cost estimates to understand the breadth of existing methodologies and results.
 We discovered that there were only studies published about five LMICs, and they varied tremendously in the types of direct and indirect costs included, the diseases included, and the methodologies employed, making comparison of results difficult.

-Based on our literature review and consultations with an advisory group of experts, which we convened for this project, we have employed a cost-of-illness approach to estimate the economic impacts of obesity, including both direct and indirect costs from a societal perspective.
+Based on our literature review and consultations with an advisory group of experts, which we convened for this project, we employed a cost-of-illness approach to estimate the economic impacts of obesity, including both direct and indirect costs from a societal perspective.
 Our analysis includes projections of costs to 2030 to coincide with the Sustainable Development Goals (SDGs) and to 2060 to account for current children who will experience the impacts of obesity over their lifetime.

 Obesity and the COVID-19 Pandemic